-For the procurement of SRAS, NER clause 3.11.5(p) states that disputes regarding SRAS are to be dealt with under the clause 8.2 provisions.
-However, this clause explicitly excludes consideration of the price of SRAS from arbitration.
+For the procurement of SRAS, NER clause 3.11.5(p) states that disputes regarding SRAS are to be dealt with under the clause 8.2 provisions but provides no further detail.
+This clause also explicitly excludes consideration of the price of SRAS from arbitration.